 I don’t disagree with the objective of creating an alternative to Assad’s murderous army, but i think we deserve to know how it is being done.

 Obligations are being created, and future political alignments are being purchased.
-Those investments today will have a payoff in the future, and it would be useful to know who is managing the portfolio.1 year ago • 1 note
+Those investments today will have a payoff in the future, and it would be useful to know who is managing the portfolio.2 years ago • 1 note